florian/My-coding-conventions/README.md

 This is a collection of conventions I apply when coding on my [projects](/js-coder/).
 I plan to write down and publish my conventions for HTML, CSS, PHP and Ruby, too.

-**Note**: The document just a very early draft of my coding conventions for JavaScript.
+**Note**: The document is just a very early draft of my coding conventions for JavaScript.
 I commented out a lot of the stuff I haven't quite decided about or was too lazy to write about.
 Stay tuned for more. :)

 ## JavaScript